 Exelon Patch is a prescription medicine used to treat:

-- mild to moderate memory problems (dementia) associated with Alzheimer's disease.
+- Mild to moderate memory problems (dementia) associated with Parkinson's disease.

 Who should not use Exelon Patch?